 Evidence-Based Therapy for People-Pleasing, Relationship Anxiety, and Burnout

-If you find yourself overthinking, people-pleasing, or feeling anxious in your relationships, you’re not alone.
+If you find yourself overthinking, people-pleasing, or feeling anxious in your every day life or in your relationships, you’re not alone.
 Many individuals struggle with relationship anxiety, difficulty setting boundaries, anxious attachment patterns, perfectionism, and chronic stress.
 Therapy can help you understand the root of these patterns and begin creating healthier ways of relating to yourself and others.

-At Mindfully Me Mental Health Counseling, we use trauma-informed, evidence-based therapy combined with a holistic mind-body approach.
+At Mindfully Me Mental Health Counseling, we use trauma-informed, evidence-based therapy combined with a holistic mind-body approach, incorporating aspects of Cognitive Behavioral Therapy, EMDR, Polyvagal Theory, Internal Family Systems therapy, Psychodynamic & Relational Therapy.
 Emotional stress doesn’t just affect your thoughts — it also impacts your nervous system, energy levels, and overall well-being.
 In therapy, we work together to strengthen boundaries, improve communication, build self-worth, and reduce anxiety, helping you develop healthier, more secure relationships.

-Our goal isn’t just short-term relief from anxiety or burnout.
-We focus on long-term emotional growth, nervous system regulation, and building the confidence and clarity needed to feel grounded and aligned in your relationships, career, and daily life.
+Our goal isn’t just short-term relief.
+We focus on long-term emotional growth, nervous system understanding and regulation, and building the confidence and clarity needed to feel grounded and aligned in your relationships, career, and daily life.

 Serving NY, NJ, FL Residents